CaltechAUTHORS

 Item Type:Article

-Additional Information:©2008 American Institute of Physics.
+Additional Information:© 2008 American Institute of Physics.
 Received 24 July 2008; accepted 31 August 2008; published 22 September 2008.
 This work was supported by the Department of Energy, Basic Energy Sciences under Grant No. DE-FG02-07ER46405, and Nippon Oil Corporation.
 We also acknowledge support from the Center for Science and Engineering of Materials (CSEM), a NSF Material Research Science and Engineering Center at Caltech, for facilities use.

-Uncontrolled Keywords:current density, gallium arsenide, III-V semiconductors, nanoparticles, nanotechnology, short-circuit currents, solar cells, surface plasmons, surface resistance
+Subject Keywords:current density, gallium arsenide, III-V semiconductors, nanoparticles, nanotechnology, short-circuit currents, solar cells, surface plasmons, surface resistance

 Record Number:CaltechAUTHORS:NAKapl08

-Persistent URL:http://resolver.caltech.edu/CaltechAUTHORS:NAKapl08
+Persistent URL:https://resolver.caltech.edu/CaltechAUTHORS:NAKapl08

 ID Code:11799